AI Legal Content Marketing – Where Do Human Writers Stand?

 • Firm news and community

 Also, make sure to update old content.
-Refresh the statistics on your practice area pages each year.
-Update old blogs with recent news stories.
+Refresh the statistics on your law firm practice area pages each year.
+Update older law firm blogs with recent news stories.
 Check external links and update the source information.
 If you have similar blogs, think about combining them into a new one.

 YMYL and Law Firms – What You Need to Know